Final-Project-4M/Final-Project-4M/README.md

 The link to our deployed app: https://floating-reef-51161.herokuapp.com/

 We set up our database cluster in MongoDB Atlas.
-At the moment, we have two users registered in our database.
-For the proof of concept, we are demonstrating that our backend can interact with our database in MongoDB Atlas by getting the user informations.
-You can sign up to 4M through Postman by using the URL https://floating-reef-51161.herokuapp.com/login/signup and entering your email and password in the request body.
+At the moment, we have three users registered in our database.
+For proof of concept, we are demonstrating that our backend can interact with our database in MongoDB Atlas by getting the user informations.
+You can sign up for 4M through Postman by using the URL https://floating-reef-51161.herokuapp.com/login/signup and entering your email and password in the request body.

 ## About 4M